Spike's Rewritten Guide

 There are a lot of ins and outs to playing Toontown, and every player has their own way of doing things.
 Over the years, I have discovered some simple, useful tips that enhance the gameplay experience.
 Some tips include universal toon strategy and some tips include personal preferences.
-If there is a tip that you do not see here and you think that tip would helpful, please feel free to share it with me here!

 Try not to cross over toons when choosing cogs to hit.
 Meaning, if you are positioned on the left side of the battle, hit the cogs on the left side.
 Why?
 Crossing can often cause confusion between toons which can then lead to one cog being over hit or not being hit at all.
 This is especially helpful with game lag and countdown clock pressure.
 Of course, sometimes this method is not always possible, but do your best to choose cogs wisely!